United States antitrust law: Monopoly and power

 The law's treatment of monopolies is potentially the strongest in the field of antitrust law.
 Judicial remedies can force large organizations to be broken up, subject them to positive obligations, impose massive penalties, and/or sentence implicated employees to jail.
-Under §2 of the Sherman Act 1890 every "person who shall monopolize, or attempt to monopolize ... any part of the trade or commerce among the several States" commits an offence.
+Under Section 2 of the Sherman Act, every "person who shall monopolize, or attempt to monopolize ... any part of the trade or commerce among the several States" commits an offence.
 The courts have interpreted this to mean that monopoly is not unlawful per se, but only if acquired through prohibited conduct.
 Historically, where the ability of judicial remedies to combat market power have ended, the legislature of states or the Federal government have still intervened by taking public ownership of an enterprise, or subjecting the industry to sector specific regulation (frequently done, for example, in the cases water, education, energy or health care).
 The law on public services and administration goes significantly beyond the realm of antitrust law's treatment of monopolies.
 When enterprises are not under public ownership, and where regulation does not foreclose the application of antitrust law, two requirements must be shown for the offense of monopolization.
 First, the alleged monopolist must possess sufficient power in an accurately defined market for its products or services.
 Second, the monopolist must have used its power in a prohibited way.
 The categories of prohibited conduct are not closed, and are contested in theory.
 Historically they have been held to include exclusive dealing, price discrimination, refusing to supply an essential facility, product tying and predatory pricing.